-Some historical background is necessary for you to understand why the word consideration came to be so important in contract law.
-Courts first required that consideration be alleged, in order to show an actionable promise, in England in 1539.
+Courts in England in 1539 first required that consideration be alleged by plaintiffs in order to show an actionable promise.
 English contract law retains the requirement to this day.
 When American states became independent, state legislatures and courts adopted the contract law of England, including the consideration requirement.
-That means that in order to recover damages for breach of a promise in an American court, the plaintiff must prove that the promise was given for a consideration.
+That means that in order to recover damages for breach of a promise in an American court, the plaintiff usually must prove that the promise was given for a consideration.
 To understand why a consideration was first required, one must know something of English law regarding the enforcement of promises.